MattPurland/Lakka-LibreELEC/README.md

 # Lakka - The DIY retro emulation console

+(Forked to include libraries/modules needed for GPIO access with Pyton)

 Lakka is a lightweight Linux distribution that transforms a small computer into a full blown emulation console.

 * **Powerful** - Built on top of the famous RetroArch emulator, Lakka is able to emulate a large range of hardware and has some useful features such as Braid-like rewinding, joypad hotplug and video streaming.